gulmert89/studyRoom_docker/README.md

 * Let's say we have a simple website with a Node app + Redis server, where Redis server counts the number of visits to the page.
 We can gather these two in a single container, but when we need to scale things up, creating multiple containers with these two might cause us trouble since the containers count the visits separately on their own.
 Thus, it's better to scale Node apps up and then connect these multiple containers to our Redis container.
 * The dependency `redis` is a JS client library for connecting to the Redis server to pull/update information.
 ### 1.5.2.
 App Server Starter Code
 * In the `javascript` code we wrote, I couldn't grasp what `.set` method does in either the last time I studied the course or now.
 Then I searched about it and the part I was struggling with dawned on me: I thought that constant was a string.
 No!
-That Redis method returns a _map object_ obviously!
+That Redis method returns a _map object_!
 Thus, it has a key & value pairs.
     * ``client.set('visits', 0);`` ---> Here, we set `visits` key to a value, which is zero. `client` is a map object.
 I thought it was related to a URL or something on the server we were building but no!
 It's a simple `key: value` pair (as in Python).
 * Also, I changed a line to format the js string.
 BUT REMEMBER: To format a string in js, the brackets should be \`, not **'** or **"**.
 ### 1.5.3.
 Introducing Docker Compose